A leading broad-based Anthropology Department, delivering world class research and education

-Ranked 35th in the QS World Rankings of Anthropology Departments, with 74% of our research outputs judged to be world leading or internationally excellent, we are proud of our national and international reputation in producing research that drives important debates and has a meaningful impact on the world.
+We are one of the leading departments for broad-based anthropology in the country.
+Ranked in the top 30 in the QS World Rankings of Anthropology Departments, with 74% of our research outputs judged to be world-leading or internationally excellent, we are proud of our national and international reputation in producing research that drives important debates and has a meaningful impact on the world.

 Ranked in the top 10% of our discipline in the UK

 Among the top 30 Anthropology Departments in the World (2018 QS World rankings)

 Thank you for your interest in Durham University.
 To register for job alerts for future posts please click here.